Simon Gotch

-Seth Lesser (born October 18, 1982) is an American professional wrestler better known by the ring name Simon Gotch.
+Seth Lesser (born October 18, 1982), better known by the ring name Simon Gotch, is an American professional wrestler.
 He is best known for his time in WWE, where he held the NXT Tag Team Championship as one-half of The Vaudevillains along with Aiden English and also worked for the main roster on its SmackDown brand.
 He also competed for Major League Wrestling (MLW).

 From 2002 until 2013, he worked under the ring name Ryan Drago, invoking the image of early 20th century professional wrestlers or strongmen.
 In 2013 he joined WWE, retaining the "classic wrestler" image, but being renamed "Simon Gotch" (after Frank Gotch and Karl Gotch), together with Aiden English they often appeared in silent movie segments.
 After leaving WWE he began to use the name Simon Grimm, but was legally able to use the name Simon Gotch in April 2018.

 Early life

-Seth Lesser was born on October 18, 1982 in Santa Rosa, California.
+Lesser was born on October 18, 1982, in Santa Rosa, California.
 He is Jewish.

 Professional wrestling career

-Independent circuit (2002-2012)
+Independent circuit (2002–2012)

 Lesser competed on the independent circuit, appearing for promotions such as All Pro Wrestling, Pro Wrestling Guerrilla, Chikara and Full Impact Pro.
 He most notably competed as Ryan Drago, a character reminiscent of early 20th-century grapplers such as George Hackenschmidt.
-He won his first title, World League Wrestling's WLW Tag Team Championship, on November 10, 2012 with Elvis Aliaga.
+He won his first title, World League Wrestling's WLW Tag Team Championship, on November 10, 2012, with Elvis Aliaga.